 As far as I can tell, living one human life involves dying and reanimating many times.
 My collisions with hatha yoga (1999) and 5Rhythms movement (dance) meditation (2007) were re-birthing gateways in my life.
 The teachings never left my system.

 Embodied exploration has become my way to encounter life on its own terms.
-Supported by the structure, wisdom, and permission to be just as I am in yoga and 5Rhythms, I keep learning to feel and know my own body, breath, emotions, and mental energy for myself.
+Supported by the structure, wisdom, and permission to be just as I am in yoga and 5Rhythms, I keep learning to feel and own my own body, breath, emotions, and mental energy for myself.
 Both practices help me become aware of what's coming up at any moment, and invite it to breathe, move through, and become creative and soulful.
 Both practices liberate me to pay attention and adjust my relating to the world.
-They're powerful tools we can put in our own hands in service of self-regulation and well-being.
+They're powerful tools we can put in our own hands in service of self-knowledge well-being, and engagement with reality.
 That's what I seek to share in my classes and workshops.

 You don't need to feel strong or energetic to join.
 You don't need to be able to stand up to dance or do yoga.
 People of all cultures, colours, creeds, all genders and sexualities, all sizes, all abilities and life stages, and any health status are lovingly welcome.
 No one turned away for lack of funds: contact me here for information.
 If you're breathing, you've got all you need. *On children: weekly practice spaces include anyone 15 or older.
 I offer occasional all-ages dances and a weekly parent-and-baby yoga class.
 If you're looking for family-friendly class, let's talk.